Please enter your name, email and zip code below to sign up!

 Thank You To Our Partners

 Winter basketball is led by a team of volunteer coaches focusing on fundamental development of basketball and character skills.
 These skills include change of speed and direction, handling the ball, passing, shooting, teamwork, sportsmanship and team offense and defense.
 Families interested in applying for scholarships must do so BEFORE registering.
-Registration will open in late August for the 2022-2023 season.
+Registration will open Tuesday, September 6, for the 2022-2023 season.

 K1 GRADE SKILLS & SCRIMMAGE